mongodb/awscdk-resources-mongodbatlas/CONTRIBUTING.md

 - After 30 more days of no activity we automatically close the issue / PR.

 ## Dependency Management
 Dependencies are maintained with [projen](https://projen.io/).
-The `.projenrc.js` file and the generated `.projen/deps.json` file are the source of truth for the versions this project builds against, and `package.json` plus `package-lock.json` are projen output.
+Most of the versions this project builds against are projen defaults defined by the `AwsCdkConstructLibrary` project type; `.projen/deps.json` records them, and `package.json` plus `package-lock.json` are projen output.

+To bump a dependency to a newer version, run `npx projen upgrade`.
+It resolves newer versions within the ranges in `.projen/deps.json` and regenerates the lock file, so there is nothing to edit by hand.
+The weekly workflow runs this for you.

-To change a dependency version:
+To change a version range, or to add a dependency projen does not manage, declare it in `.projenrc.js` first:

-1. Edit the version in `.projenrc.js`.
+- **Project versions**: `cdkVersion` and `constructsVersion` set the `aws-cdk-lib` and `constructs` versions.
+- **Direct dependencies**: `devDeps` and `peerDeps` add entries to `.projen/deps.json` or override a projen default.
+- **Transitive pins**: `project.package.addField("overrides", ...)` pins a version that a parent dependency would otherwise hold back.

-2. Run `npx projen` to regenerate `package.json`, `package-lock.json`, and the other generated files.
+Then run `npx projen` and commit the regenerated files alongside the `.projenrc.js` change.
-3. Commit the `.projenrc.js` change together with the regenerated files.

 Do not edit `package.json` or `package-lock.json` by hand.
 The [check-l1-updated](.github/workflows/code-health.yml) job runs `npx projen build` and fails when the build produces a diff, which reverts any change projen does not know about.